-Interested consultants should send their CV, statement of interest, and a one page research outline to Hale Ann Tufan (email@example.com).
-Proposals will be received until the position is filled.
+Interested consultants should send their CV, statement of interest, and a one page research outline to Hale Ann Tufan (email@example.com) by May 31, 2021.

 The timeline is intentionally left longer as the field visits will depend on the ability of the consultant to travel for the observational research.